PierrotWasTaken/prototype-physics/README.md

 this will ONLY update if the original is updated, and the update is actually needed.

-i do NOT know java, so if you encounter an error, create an issue, and the crash report or error log. but make sure its not because of a different mod.
+i do NOT know java, so if you encounter an error, create an issue for here. but if it ALSO happens on the original, then go again and create an issue on there